 A value common among Latinx individuals of various national origins is familism, or the emphasis on and importance of family.
 Priority is often placed on the interdependence between family members, and support is most often sought within the family system rather than from more formal or institutional supports.21 As a result, one study found that Mexican-American caregivers were the least likely to use formal care for their loved one compared to others.22 It should also be noted that familial care is most often provided by women due to cultural expectations of women as natural caregivers who prioritize the needs of the family first.23

 Organizational: Lack of culturally-sensitive and Spanish-speaking resources

-Only around half of Latinx older adults are proficient in English,24 and 57% of Latinx adults report encountering language or cultural barriers when interacting with healthcare providers.
-Less than half of Latinx adults who participated in a long-term care survey felt that they could easily find nursing homes, assisted living facilities or home health aides that spoke their language, while less than 30% felt that these services would provide the food they were used to eating.25 Additionally, Latinx caregivers felt they had a lack of understanding of topics around caregiving, with 41% stating they do not understand government programs such as Medicare and SSI, and compared to 27% who share that they encountered issues with finding educational resources.
+Only around half of Latinx older adults are proficient in English,24 and 57 percent of Latinx adults report encountering language or cultural barriers when interacting with healthcare providers.
+Less than half of Latinx adults who participated in a long-term care survey felt that they could easily find nursing homes, assisted living facilities or home health aides that spoke their language, while less than 30 percent felt that these services would provide the food they were used to eating.25 Additionally, Latinx caregivers felt they had a lack of understanding of topics around caregiving, with 41 percent stating they do not understand government programs such as Medicare and SSI, and compared to 27 percent who share that they encountered issues with finding educational resources.
 When asked what Spanish-language resources would be helpful for Latinx caregivers, roughly half mention trainings on stress management, government programs, and caregiving techniques.26

 - National Research Center Inc., “Community Assessment Survey for Older Adults: 2021 Report Results for Central Indiana” (Boulder: CICOA Aging and In-Home Solutions, 2021), https://cicoa.org/news-events/research/.